 - The edit overlay will appear.
 You can click on any of the steps across the top that you wish to edit:

-- Make your desired changes, and click Save & Close.
+- Make your desired changes, and click Save & Exit.
 For more details, see How do I edit or delete forecast entries?

 To delete a revenue stream:

 - To delete a revenue stream, hover over the entry and click the three dots that appear in the forecast item row:

 - Click Delete to delete the revenue stream permanently: